harshitasingh-web/harshitasingh-web.github.io/_pages/cv.md

 ======
 * B.A. in Toronto, University of Toronto, 2017
 * M.I. in Toronto, University of Toronto, expected graduation in 2023
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2021-2023: Graduate Student Library Assistant
-  * Github University
+  * University of Toronto, Reference and Education Department
-  * Duties included: Tagging issues
+  * Duties included: Web-based research support (via email and Ask a Librarian Chat) for all University of Toronto studets, faculty and staff
-  * Supervisor: Professor Git
+  * Supervisor: Nalini Singh, Yoonhee Lee

 * Fall 2015: Research Assistant
   * Github University